What is a police and crime commissioner?

 Are these arrangements the same throughout the UK?

-There are separate arrangements for London.
-These responsibilities belong to the Mayor’s Office for Policing and Crime (MOPAC).
-MOPAC is headed by the Mayor of London, Sadiq Khan.
+There are separate arrangements for London and Greater Manchester.
+In London, these responsibilities belong to the Mayor’s Office for Policing and Crime (MOPAC).
+MOPAC is headed by the Mayor of London.
+In Manchester, the Mayor of Greater Manchester is responsible for Police and Crime Commissioner functions.

 MOPAC is directly accountable for police performance in the capital, setting out strategic direction and allocating resources across London in its Police and Crime Plan.
 They also have an important role to play across the criminal justice system.
 Operational policing will however remain the responsibility of the Metropolitan Police Commissioner and the City of London Commissioner'.